Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Experiments

 \subsection{Computational Cost (Q3)}

-To have a fair comparison, we used the same CNN-based architecture for all CapsNets; ResNet-18 \cite{he2016deep} is selected for CIFAR-100 \cite{krizhevsky2009learning} classification since it is a representative of SOTA CNNs for a variety of computer vision applications.
-Seven strong CapsNets are chosen: CapsNets \cite{sabour2017dynamic}, EM-Capsule \cite{hinton2018matrix}, IDAP-Capsule \cite{tsai2020capsules}, CVAE-Capsule \cite{guo2021conditional}, WideCapsule \cite{pan2021pt}, SR-Capsule \cite{hahn2019self}, and SCN \cite{edraki2020subspace}.
-Fig. \ref{fig:complex} compares the efficiency of our proposed model with the other baselines on the CIFAR-100 classification task.
-As we can see, EM-Capsule with a ResNet backbone can only achieve 59.23\% test accuracy but our model significantly outperforms the corresponding capsule baselines.
-For the number of parameters, WECapsule (ours), EM-Capsule, and IDPA-Capsule have much fewer in comparison with other baselines, which is due to the different structures of the capsule’s pose.
-To conclude, combining the proposed Wasserstein Embedding Capsule and ResNet backbone reduces the number of parameters and enhances the performance.
-Results show that WECapsule is up to $2.7\times$ and $2.5\times$ respectively faster than SCN and SR-Capsule.
-Moreover, WECapsule is up to $4.3\times$ and $2.1\times$ respectively smaller than WideCapsule, and CVAE-Capsule.
-We also found that, for some of the CapsNets, it is hard to reach the same performance as ResNet on the CIFAR-100 dataset; e.g., SR-Capsule, and CVAE-Capsule, achieving 66.38\%, and 68.12\% test accuracy while the ResNet backbone archives 73.51\%.
+We used the same CNN-based architecture for all CapsNets to have a fair comparison.
+ResNet-20 \cite{he2016deep} is selected for CIFAR-100 \cite{krizhevsky2009learning} classification since it represents SOTA CNNs for various computer vision applications.
+Seven strong CapsNets are chosen: CapsNets \cite{sabour2017dynamic}, EM-Capsule \cite{hinton2018matrix}, IDPA-Capsule \cite{tsai2020capsules}, CVAE-Capsule \cite{guo2021conditional}, TABCapsule \cite{chen2022tabcaps}, SR-Capsule \cite{hahn2019self}, and SCN \cite{edraki2020subspace}.
+Fig. \ref{comp} compares the efficiency of our proposed model with the other baselines on the CIFAR-100 classification task.
+As we can see, EM-Capsule, which is the lightest capsule version with a ResNet backbone, can only achieve 58.08\% test accuracy, but our model significantly outperforms the corresponding capsule baseline.
+For the number of parameters, HGWCapsule, EM-Capsule, TABCapsule, and IDPACapsule have much fewer than other baselines due to the different structures of the capsule's pose.
+Results show that HGWCapsule is up to $2.7\times$ and $2.5\times$ respectively faster than SCN and SR-Capsule.
+Moreover, HGWCapsule is up to $4.1\times$ and $3.5\times$ respectively smaller than TABCapsule and IDAP-Capsule.
+We also found that it is hard for some of the CapsNets to reach the same performance as ResNet on the CIFAR-100 dataset, e.g., SR-Capsule and CVAE-Capsule, achieving 68.56\% and 69.12\% test accuracy, while the ResNet backbone archives 77.53\%.